-Redevelopment and Development Activity:
+Redevelopment and Development Activities

 The Company's joint venture with Hudson Pacific Properties is redeveloping One Westside into 584,000 square feet of creative office space and 96,000 square feet of dining and entertainment space.
 The entire creative office space has been leased to Google and is expected to be completed in 2022.
-The total cost of the project is estimated to be between \$500.0 million and

-\$550.0 million, with \$125.0 million to \$137.5 million estimated to be the Company's pro rata share.
-The Company has funded \$77.7 million of the total \$310.9 million incurred by the joint venture as of December 31, 2020.
-The joint venture expects to fund the remaining costs of the development with its \$414.6 million construction loan (See "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Financing Activities").
+During the fourth quarter of 2021, the joint venture delivered the office space to Google for tenant improvement work, which Google has commenced.
+The total cost of the project is estimated to be between \$50.00 million and \$550.00 million and \$550.00 million in \$137.50 million estimated to be the Company's pro rata share.
+The Company has incurred \$106.90 million of the total \$427.70 million incurred by the joint venture as of December 31, 2021.
+The joint venture expects to fund the remaining costs of the development with its \$414.60 million construction loan.

-The Company has a 50/50 joint venture with Simon Property Group to develop Los Angeles Premium Outlets, a premium outlet center in Carson, California that is planned to open with approximately 400,000 square feet, followed by an additional 165,000 square feet in the second phase.
-The Company has funded \$37.7 million of the total \$75.4 million incurred by the joint venture as of December 31, 2020.
+The Company has a 50/50 joint venture with Simon Property Group, which was initially formed to develop Los Angeles Premium Outlets, a premium outlet center in Carson, California.
+The Company has funded \$41.4 million of the total \$82.8 million incurred by the joint venture as of December 31, 2021.

 In connection with the closures and lease rejections of several Sears stores owned or partially owned by the Company, the Company anticipates spending between \$130.0 million to \$160.0 million at the Company's pro rata share to redevelop the Sears stores.
 The anticipated openings of such redevelopments are expected to occur over several years.
 The estimated range of redevelopment costs could increase if the Company or its joint venture decides to expand the scope of the redevelopments.
-The Company has funded \$37.5 million at its pro rata share as of December 31, 2020.
+The Company has funded \$40.9 million at its pro rata share as of December 31, 2021.